What Is A Roof Rat: South Shore IPM

 4. Baiting (As a Last Resort)

-Bait stations may be used, but poison baits should be handled professionally to prevent risks to pets and children.
+We use bait stations carefully to prevent risks to pets and children.

 Roof rats are a persistent and dangerous pest that require immediate action to prevent severe infestations.
 Their ability to climb, rapid reproduction rate, and destructive habits make them a serious threat to homes and businesses.